sudo-adduser-jordan/cs204/assignment1.txt

             INNER JOIN Borrower ON Borrower.ClientId = c.ClientId
         GROUP BY c.Occupation
         ORDER BY AverageBorrowed DESC;
+        -- Select occupations from the Client table.
+        -- Select and calculate the average number of items borrowed by clients with the same occupation.
+        -- Join the Borrower table on the condition that the ClientID field in the -- Borrower table matches the ClientID field in the Client table.
+        -- Group by occupations.
+        -- Order results in descending order.
     -- Result
         Occupation	AverageBorrowed
         Nurse	7.0000